osposweb/osposweb.github.io/DOCS-USER-Extras-for-Docker-cloud-maintenance.md

 Docker cloud instances can be directly maintained through the docker-cloud command tool.
 Most of the basic operations are available from the docker-cloud web frontend.

+**NOTE** This its not end-user oriented task, need some level of knowledge specially in unix-linux like operating systems.

 Maintaining a Docker cloud install
 ----------------------------------